dzahariev/home-media-server-pi/README.md

 Ensure you have Docker and Docker Compose installed.

 Adjust the .env file contect by setting the base folder, domain, and secrets.
-I persomaly create a new file named .env.pi and use it instead.
+I personaly create a new file named .env.pi and use it instead.

 ## Start the bundle
 ```